llewelld/pico-build-all/README.md

 ## Configuring pam_pico

 Finally you need to configure pam_pico for use with the application you want to authenticate to.
 Configuring PAMs is complex and not for the faint-hearted.
 Too complex for this README file in fact.
+If you want to know the full gory details, please refer to the [developer documentation](https://docs.mypico.org/developer/pam_pico/#configure).

 However, let's suppose you're running a default Ubuntu 16.04 installation with no changes to the existing PAM configuration files.
 We'll go through adding Pico to the Unity lock screen as an example.

 For this, open the `/etc/pam.d/unity` file in a text editor as root.